zerothi/sisl/docs/installation.rst

 The regular :code:`pip` codes may be used to install git clones or downloaded tarballs.

+Manual installations requires these packages:

+- `cmake`_ 3.16 or later
+- `scikit-build`_ 0.17 or later

 Simply download the release tar from `this page <gh-releases_>`_, or clone the `git repository <sisl-git_>`_ for the latest developments